Yibna: Ottoman period

 The village became part of the Ottoman Empire in 1517.
 In the 1596 Ottoman tax registers, it fell under the nahiya (subdistrict) of Gaza, part of the liwa' (district) of Gaza, with a population of 129 households, an estimated 710 persons, all Muslims.
 The villagers paid a fixed tax rate of 25% on a number of crops, including wheat, barley, summer crops, sesame seeds and fruits, as well as goats, beehives and vineyards; a total of 34,000 akçe.
 Three quarters of the revenues went to a waqf (religious endowment).

+During the Ottoman period, Yibna was an important stop along the Cairo-Damascus road.

 In the French campaign in Egypt and Syria in 1799, it was shown on the map that Pierre Jacotin compiled that year as 'Ebneh'.

 An American missionary, William Thomson, who visited Yibna in 1834, described it as a village on hill inhabited by 3,000 Muslims who worked in agriculture.
 He wrote that an inscription on the mosque indicated that it had been built in 1386, while Denys Pringle indicates 1337 as the construction year of the minaret.
 In 1838, Yibna was noted as a Muslim village in the Gaza district.

+Yibnā appears remained one of the largest settlements of Palestine's southern coastal plain.
+In 1871, Ottoman census records, analyzed by David Grossman, listed Yibnā with 292 households, making it the largest village by household count in the Gaza subdistrict.
+The nineteenth century also brought substantial demographic growth associated with wider population expansion and migration into the coastal plain, particularly from Egypt.
+By the later Ottoman period, Yibnā's population was socially differentiated between older landholding families, including the Rantīsīs and Shāhīns, who were identified as fellahin, and more recent Egyptian immigrants, known locally as Masriyyīn, who often occupied a poorer and landless social stratum.
+Nomadic groups originating from Egypt, Sinai, the Negev, Transjordan, and the Arabian Peninsula also shared grazing areas with the local sedentary population.

 An Ottoman village list from 1870 found that Yibna had a population of 1,042 living in 348 houses, although this number only counted adult males.
 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Yibna as a large village partly built of stone and situated on a hill.
 It had olive trees and corn to the north, and gardens nearby.

+By the late nineteenth century, the built-up area of Yibnā covered most of Tel Yavne, and archaeological excavations at the southeastern foot of the mound uncovered three dwellings and a street constructed from the 1880s onwards.

 Oral histories of Yibna mention Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.